Couple shopping with man trying on hat

 • PLEX

-PLEX is a process by which some of the patient’s blood is removed and filtered and the blood cells returned without the liquid plasma portion of the patient’s blood.
+Plasma exchange is a process by which some of the patient’s blood is removed and filtered, and then the blood cells are returned without the liquid plasma portion of the patient’s blood.
 It may work by removing harmful antibodies contained in the plasma.

 • SCIg

-Subcutaneous immunoglobulin (SCIg) contains naturally occurring antibodies obtained from healthy volunteers.
-SCIg is given as an infusion slowly injecting purified immunoglobulin into the fatty tissue beneath the skin to boost the immune system.
+Subcutaneous immunoglobulin contains naturally occurring antibodies obtained from healthy volunteers.
+SCIg is given as an infusion, slowly injecting purified immunoglobulin into the fatty tissue beneath the skin to boost the immune system.

 • Study